 Perrot’s 1851 staging of the newly renamed ballet, The Naiad and the Fisherman was met with great success in Saint Petersburg.
 On the 23rd July [O.S.
 11th July] 1851, a special one-act performance of the ballet was given at Peterhof Palace for the name day of the Grand Duchess Olga Nikolaevna, daughter of Tsar Nicholas I. For this performance, a stage was erected above the waters of the lake of the Ozerky Pavilion.

-Following Perrot’s departure from Russia, Petipa later went onto stage three revivals of The Naiad and the Fisherman.
-His first revival was staged in 1867 for Ekaterina Vazem, in which Pugni composed two new variations for her.
-Petipa revived the ballet again for Eugenia Sokolova in 1874 and it was in this revival that he revised the entire ballet, with Ludwig Minkus composing new music numbers.
+Following Perrot’s departure from Russia, Petipa later went onto stage two revivals of The Naiad and the Fisherman.
+His first revival was staged for Eugenia Sokolova in 1874 and in this revival, he revised the entire ballet, with Ludwig Minkus composing new music numbers.
 Petipa’s final revival of The Naiad and the Fisherman was staged for Varvara Nikitina, with more musical revisions, this time, by Riccardo Drigo.
 The revival premièred on the 2nd October [O.S.
 20th September] 1892.

 The Naiad and the Fisherman was revived for a final time in 1903 by Pugni’s grandson, Alexander Shiryaev, who was second ballet master of the Imperial Theatres at the time.
 Shiryaev revived his grandfather’s ballet for Anna Pavlova and the revival premièred on the 20th December [O.S.
 7th December] 1903.
 This was to be the final revival of The Naiad and the Fisherman that would be staged for and danced by the Imperial Ballet.
 Shiryaev revived the ballet again in 1921 for the Leningrad Choreographic Institute (now, the Vaganova Academy) and the ballet was performed for the final time in Saint Petersburg in 1931, after which, it was never performed in Russia again.